 Then the change.
 The fast-flowing thoughts and feelings become overwhelming.
 The absolute clarity you had is replaced by confusion.
 Feelings of fear irritability and being out of control replace feelings of being in control.
 You enter the blackest of caves in your mind. ” (Goodwin & Jameson, 1990, pp17-18¹)

-Bipolar disorder is a lifelong mood disorder and was formerly know as Manic Depression or Bipolar Affective Disorder.
-It is a mental disorder which causes a person to experience extreme and abnormal mood swings that stick around for prolonged periods, cause severe psychological distress, and interfere with normal functioning.
+Bipolar disorder is a lifelong mood disorder and was formerly known as Manic Depression or Bipolar Affective Disorder.
+It is a mental disorder that causes a person to experience extreme and abnormal mood swings that stick around for prolonged periods, cause severe psychological distress and interfere with normal functioning.
 Episodes of mood swings may occur rarely or multiple times a year.
 The average age when people with bipolar disorder begin to show symptoms is 25 years old.

 Bipolar moods swing between ‘up’ states and ‘down’ states according to mentalhelp.net.